autumnleaves123/info-2300-final-project/documents/design-plan.md

 2. We are proud of our **learning page** and **gallery**.
 We spent an afternoon with the CUDAP e-board taking photos of different sign language signs so we could include them on the learning page as an interactive learning tool.
 Text with the meaning of the sign will appear if you hover over the image with your house.
 In addition, we also spent a lot of time implementing a gallery with the images neatly lined up in columns.
 The gallery also features a lightbox.

-3. We spent a lot of time developing an **admin portal** that would provide the CUDAP e-board with the ability to make changes to the website without having to go through the code.
+3. We spent a considerable amount of time on the **admin portal** that would provide the CUDAP e-board with the ability to make changes to the website without having to go through the code.
 We provide a range of user friendly forms to allow for the creation of new posts, creation of new tags, updates to e-board, photo uploads and resource/PPT uploads etc.

 [2.
 Tell us about things that don't work, what you wanted to implement, or what you would do if you keep working with the client in the future.
 Give justifications.]